ramennaut/ramennaut.github.io/pages/next.md

 - a tool or whitepaper that can inform people on the influence of corporate power on academia, policy, and research in AI safety within their home countries;
 - some sort of [writathon or ideathon](https://docs.google.com/document/d/1IdwGuDxj1prjQy8CgSBRiuSRuGsT4dnv788hqqGCsco/edit) involving relevant or LMIC-specific concerns in AI safety.

-## Using computanational techniques to scour through literature
+## Using computational techniques to scour through literature
 There are are lot of things we can learn with desk research.
 In general, it's also good to know what experts talk about and which subtopics they usually put aside.
 Conducting cyberethnographies on social media or forums can be part of this too.
 Some of these things are:
 - farmed animal welfare
 - pre-packaged or ready-to-eat meals